Deegoh/darkly/URL Redirect (redirect)/Ressources/readme.md

 # Identification

-When we click on the url, we can see the rediction and the value is send to the url.\
+When we click on the url, we can see the rediction and the value is send to the url.<br>
 https://www.legitimate-site.com/redirect?url=https://malicious-site.com

 # Resolve